AndrewZhouMQ123/Andrew_Online_Notes/README.md

 # Web Experiments

-A miscellaneous website with all sorts of goodies: classic minigames, web dev cheatsheets, scientific calculators, scientific graph tools, combined with experimental frontend technologies
+A miscellaneous website with all sorts of goodies: classic minigames, web dev cheatsheets, scientific calculators, scientific graph tools, and for trying out experimental frontend technologies

 ## Technologies Used